Posted on

 A series (e.g., 2-3 emails) can introduce your brand, share valuable content, and guide subscribers toward making a purchase.

-What are common mistakes to avoid in welcome emails?
+What are the common mistakes to avoid in welcome emails?

 • Delayed sending (waiting too long after sign-up).